dy1z/docs/content/docs/configuration/build-config.md

 ### watch

 Array of extra paths for Browsersync to watch.

-By default, all files in your `src` folder and the default `tailwind.config.js` file are watched.
+By default, all files in your project's `src` folder and your `tailwind.config.js` file are watched.

-You can use this option to configure additional watch paths when developing locally:
+You can define extra file and folder paths to watch when developing locally:

 ```js
 // config.js